language and parsing

 create the 'work/completed/2001' directory

-If the 'work' and 'completed' folders do not exist, then
+If the 'work' and 'completed' folders do not exist, then they will be created.

 change the current working directory to '/usr/doc'